mmedum/prometheus-workshop/part2/readme.md

 ```

 With that code added, build a new image of the `go-service` and run
-`docker-compose` again, this should give extra metrics paths, but before
+`docker-compose up` again, this should give extra metrics paths, but before
 checking it would be a good idea to generate some traffic, by doing `GET`
 requests on `localhost:8081/v1/ping`.

-After a couple of hits, look at the metrics of the go service, it should now
+After a couple of hits, look at the metrics of the go service by navigating to
-have a couple of extra metrics.
+[localhost:8080/metrics](localhost:8080/metrics), and search for the new
+variable `ping_total_number_of_requests`, this should output something like
+this.

 ```
 # HELP ping_total_number_of_requests Number of ping requests.